Surrogacy in Mexico

 Professional support is vital to ensure your surrogate is not only well screened but can access counseling and other support in the lead up, during and after pregnancy.

-Given reports of exploitation of surrogates and mismanagement of funds in Mexico, it is vital to talk to experts about options before engaging to ensure you, your surrogate and your newborn baby will be well looked after
+It is vital to talk to experts about options before engaging to ensure you, your surrogate and your newborn baby will be well looked after

 Ensure agency staff speak your language.
 This is important so you can understand how the service provider screens surrogates and how your surrogate is supported throughout the journey, as well as the support you will be given.